The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 How can I do it?

-I have shared 12 simple to follow steps and guidelines to follow to help improve the accessibility of your digital experiences.There are some well established design techniques to follow that will help assist you in creating an accessible experience that many people will appreciate, and also some process techniques that will help you.
+I have shared 12 simple to follow steps and guidelines to follow to help improve the accessibility of your digital experiences.
+There are some well-established design techniques to follow that will help you in creating an accessible experience that many people will appreciate, and also some process techniques that will help you.

-1. Make accessibility part of your day to day activity
+1. Make accessibility part of your day-to-day activity

 It will save you time and money later.

-Unfortunately when projects become stressed, it’s often the first thing to be deferred.
+Unfortunately, when projects become stressed, it’s often the first thing to be deferred.
 A caveat may be that it will be added back later, which may be true.
 However, it can prove difficult to crowbar in and/or the end user experience may be compromised as a result.

-As an absolute minimum, accessibility should be covered as part of the testing protocol to ensure that final design and experience is adequate.
+As an absolute minimum, accessibility should be covered as part of the testing protocol to ensure that the final design and experience is adequate.
 However, the most successful, accessible designs rely on sound decisions made at the outset of a project.

 These decisions may relate to design calls or tools employed.
-Do remember though, that if you create designs which make it difficult for people to interact with, changing them afterwards will incur cost, time and effort.
+Do remember, though, that if you create designs which make it difficult for people to interact with, changing them afterwards will incur cost, time and effort.

 2. Implement sufficient colour contrast

-Colour contrast is often overlooked, yet the World Health Organisation (WHO) estimates approximately 1.3 billion people live with some form of vision impairment [7].
+Colour contrast is often overlooked, yet the World Health Organisation (WHO) estimates that approximately 1.3 billion people live with some form of vision impairment [7].

 It is critical to display text with sufficient contrast.
-People with low visual ability can find it difficult to read text from a background color if it has low contrast.
+People with low visual ability can find it difficult to read text from a background colour if it has low contrast.
 As an example, never use light grey text on a dark grey background.

 Black on white or vice versa is optimal.
-The exception to this rule is where elements are in a unavailable state.
-This includes buttons in disabled state or inactive menu items.
-The WCAG Guidelines indicate the contrast ratio should be minimum 4.5:1.
+The exception to this rule is where elements are in an unavailable state.
+This includes buttons in a disabled state or inactive menu items.

-Ratios are more lenient with larger and heavier fonts which are easier to read at lower contrast [8].
-Tools to check this objectively are available e.g. the Contrast app on Mac, which checks contrast using a colour picker.
+Ratios are more lenient with larger and heavier fonts, which are easier to read at lower contrast [8].
+Tools to check this objectively are available, e.g. the Contrast app on Mac, which checks contrast using a colour picker.
 Use the WebAIM colour contrast checker for greater detail.
 This tool will calculate the score for text sizes according to different conformance levels.

 As a sufferer of red-green colour blindness, as 1 in 12 men (8%) and 1 in 200 women in the world, I appreciate the value of ensuring colour contrast.
 In the United Kingdom alone, this equates to approximately 3 million colour blind people (about 4.5% of the entire population), mostly male [9].

-Finally, perform verification testing with actual users in different brightness conditions that are representative of where your product will be be used or viewed.
+Finally, perform verification testing with actual users in different brightness conditions that are representative of where your product will be used or viewed.
 Nothing can beat representative data.

 3. Use more than one variable to visually differentiate information

 Using colour as a singular visual cue can make it hard for people with low visual acuity or colour blindness to comprehend that content.
-By applying an additional variable it will help users to differentiate information and process it.
+By applying an additional variable, it will help users to differentiate information and process it.

 When activated, labels become more accessible by adding texture.
 Another useful technique is to print content in monochrome and see if you can still interpret it correctly.